Medical Examiner Says Evidence Shows Jasmine Pace Was Killed While Bound In Fetal Position With Handcuffs, Shackles

 Chen is standing trial for first-degree murder and abuse of a corpse.

-Dr. Cogswell also said neck marks indicated Ms. Pace may have been strangled.
+Dr. Cogswell also said neck marks indicated Ms. Pace, who was 5'2" and weighed 98 pounds, may have been strangled.

 He said she had a large contusion on her left chest that may have been caused by some sort of blow.